Wireless earbuds

 Buy on Amazon

-If your budget doesn’t stretch as far as high-end models from the likes of Sony and Apple, but you still want quality wireless earbuds from a well-known brand, check out Anker's Soundcore Liberty 3 Pro instead.
-I used a pair almost every day for two months, and came away impressed.
+If your budget doesn’t stretch as far as high-end models from the likes of Sony and Apple, but you still want quality wireless earbuds from a well-known brand, check out Samsung's Galaxy Buds FE instead.
+I’ve been using a pair most days for the last two months, and honestly, I’m very impressed.

 Pros